shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 });
 ```

 `ManyToMany` associations use the `Shopware.grid.Association` component by default.
-To not modify the default funtionality, you should create a new component which extends the `Shopware.grid.Association`.
+To not modify the default functionality, you should create a new component which extends the `Shopware.grid.Association`.
 A more in depth description of the `Shopware.grid.Association` can be found [here](#Shopware.grid.Association).

-Now you have to tell the backend components, where to display these associations.
-There are two places, which are supported by the backend components:
+Now you have to tell the backend components where to display these associations.
+There are two places which are supported by the backend components:

 * `Shopware.window.Detail` - As tab on in the detail window
-* `Shopware.model.Container` - Inside the detail window of an model
+* `Shopware.model.Container` - Inside the detail window of a model

 Both places have the same API to assign associations.
 For this, the `associations` option in the `configure()` method needs to modified.
 This can be an array with the names of the associations.
 The names are the name of the properties in the doctrine models of the association.